 Here is where the vibrating plate helps for the finishing of the pothole patching.
 A lawn roller or metal tamper will work just fine if you don't have a vibrating plate.

 Another option is you can lay a piece of plywood over the repair and drive over it.
 Oil the bottom side of the plywood to prevent sticking.

 To fill a pothole professionally, you must make it level with the surrounding pavement.
 If after tamping down the cold patch, it is still not filling the hole, add some more and tamp again.
 Work quickly—this stuff sets quickly and dries hard.

 Finishing The Pothole Patching

 Cold patch, just like all asphalt, is not sealed when installed.
 Unsealed, the patch will be exposed to the elements and become dry and brittle.

-Home owners can obviously skip this finishing step for how to fill a pothole (unless you’ve painted a basketball court on your driveway)!
+Homeowners can obviously skip this finishing step for how to fill a pothole (unless you’ve painted a basketball court on your driveway!).

 No need to pull out the line striping machine: use straight edges of cardboard, or the correct stencil, and an aerosol can of traffic paint to touch up the line markings.

-Complete Pothole Repair
+The Last Word: Complete Pothole Repair

 Doing the work right away, rather than waiting until you have enough damage to make it worth a contractor’s time, will add years to the life of your asphalt.